abremges/TreeHugger/db/README.md

 - Wu, D, Jospin, G, Eisen, JA **(2013)**.
 Systematic identification of gene families for use as "markers" for phylogenetic and phylogeny-driven ecological studies of bacteria and archaea and their major subgroups. *PLOS ONE*, 8, 10:e77033. doi:[10.1371/journal.pone.0077033](https://dx.doi.org/10.1371/journal.pone.0077033)

+## PhyloSift

+Set of 37 "elite" gene families previously identified as nearly universal and present in single-copy (subset of PhyEco, with three families excluded because they frequently have partial length homologs in some lineages).

+- Darling, AE, Jospin, G, Lowe, E, Matsen, FA, Bik, HM, Eisen, JA (2014).
+PhyloSift: phylogenetic analysis of genomes and metagenomes.
+PeerJ, 2:e243. doi:[10.7717/peerj.243](https://dx.doi.org/10.7717/peerj.243)

 ## CheckM

 Set of 43 phylogenetically informative marker genes consisting primarily of ribosomal proteins and RNA polymerase domains (and similar to the universal marker set used by PhyloSift).